Daqian: Introduction of new monies

-To finance their enormous military expenditures the government took several monetary initiatives, the government introduced the Da-Qing Baochao (大清寶鈔) copper-alloy cash-notes and the Hubu Guanpiao (戶部官票) silver tael-notes although the empire's silver reserves were woefully inadequate to back the new paper currency.
+To finance their enormous military expenditures the government took several monetary initiatives, the government introduced the Great Qing Treasure Note (大清寶鈔) copper-alloy cash-notes and the Hubu Guanpiao (戶部官票) silver tael-notes although the empire's silver reserves were woefully inadequate to back the new paper currency.
 The size and weight of the 1 wén Xianfeng Tongbao cash coins were reduced, this was done to save copper which was in short supply due to the supply lines from the copper mines of the Yunnan being disrupted by the wars that occurred in Southern China.

 The large denominations of copper-alloy cash coins cast during the reign of the Xianfeng Emperor ranged were 4 wén, 5 wén, 10 wén, 20 wén, 30 wén, 40 wén, 50 wén, 80 wén, 100 wén, 200 wén, 500 wén, and 1000 wén.
 These Daqian were in no way standardised and it wasn't uncommon for a 50 wén cash coin produced by one mint to be both larger and heavier than a 100 wén cash coin produced by another mint, or a 100 wén cash coin produced by one mint to be both larger and heavier than a 1000 wén cash coin which was produced by another mint.
 This lack of difference between the denominations was significant because most of its users were illiterate and could therefore not distinguish between them.

 Among the various mints that operated in China at the time, the Fuzhou mint was noted for casting a large number of varieties of these Daqian cash coins with local characteristics.

 The introduction of the large denomination Xianfeng coinages happened concurrent with the Tenpō Tsūhō 100 mon coin issued by the Tokugawa shogunate in 1835 (in reaction to government deficit), the 100 mun coin, known as the Dangbaekjeon, by the Joseon Kingdom of Korea in 1867, the Ryukyuan 100 mon and half Shu cash coins, and the large denomination Tự Đức Bảo Sao cash coins in Vietnam.
 All of these large denomination cash coins also caused inflation on comparable levels.